jasonisdoing/jasonisdoing/README.md

 ### 🔎 What I’m working on
 - Developing **Momentum ETF** – a personal ETF & stock rotation system
 - Implementing **trend-following & momentum strategies** inspired by Richard Donchian, Larry Hite, and Ed Seykota.
-- Automating **data pipelines** for KR, AU, and crypto markets with Python
+- Automating **data pipelines** for KR, AU, and US markets with Python
 - Real-time **Slack notifications** for signals, trades, and portfolio updates

 ### 🛠️ Tech Stack